 Numerous fossils from China, Canada, Germany and Russia prove that many groups of dinosaurs sported feathers or feather-like structures.
 These ranged from simple hair-like filaments to the complex pennaceous true feathers of modern birds, the latter used primarily for flight.

 We found out about this new dinosaur when were both visiting the Institute of Vertebrate Palaeontology and Palaeoanthropology (IVPP) in Beijing.
 We paid a courtesy call to our colleague Professor Xu Xing.

 Excitedly, he showed us his remarkable new find on his computer, as the original specimen was recently returned to the Shandong Tianyu Nature Museum.
-I asked him why it represents such an important discovery to which he replied:

 When dinosaurs took flight

 Yi illustrates that the transition from dinosaur to bird wasn’t as straight forward as previously thought.
 A great deal of innovation took place in animals close to the origin of birds, ranging from the membranous wings of Yi to the four feathery wings of Microraptor.

 Flight evolved multiple times within the dinosaurs.
 The configuration in modern birds, with a single pair of feathered wings, would ultimately prove to be the winning formula.